 For more information, please contact Health Information Management Program Manager, Jade Cover, by email at email@example.com or by phone at (740) 753-6417.

-Since Autumn 2018, Hocking College has been offering a Cyber Security and Network Systems program.
-In only four semesters students can graduate with an Associate of Applied Science in Cyber Security & Network Systems Technology.
+Since Autumn 2018, Hocking College has been offering a Cybersecurity and Network Systems program.
+In only four semesters students can graduate with an Associate of Applied Science in Cybersecurity and Network Systems Technology.
 All students need to succeed in this program are some basic computer skills and a willingness to learn.

 For more information on Hocking College’s Cybersecurity and Network Systems Program, contact Cybersecurity and Network Systems Program Manager, Mark Riley at firstname.lastname@example.org or by phone at (740)753-7209.